 So you want to learn about coffee?
-That’s great, and we’re here to help!
+That’s great, and we’re here to help with this list of excellent barista training schools!
 Coffee is a rewarding hobby, and learning how to make excellent coffee is a skill you can use every day for the rest of your life.
 Most coffee drinkers have at least one cup per day, so it makes sense to invest some time and effort in learning how to make better coffee.
 But where to start?

 The magic of the internet has led to an explosion in the number of educational resources available – often for free – to help people learn about whatever interests them.
 Coffee education is one area in particular that has seen a rapid rise in the prevalence of online courses, educational videos, and instructional blogs in recent years.

 With so many options to choose from, it’s easy to get overwhelmed trying to find the best sources to learn from.
 Don’t worry, we’ve got you covered.
 In this article, we’ll tell you about the nine best places to learn about coffee.
 Grab a pencil and your books because the class is in session.